Kdavid2355/ai_project/README.md

 This is a list of projects that I have conducted at university and various project teams!
 I plan to create more polished projects through more projects and in-depth learning in the future!

+### 1. Used Car Price Prediction Regression Model
+During my third year (first semester) Data Mining course at university, I studied regression models and carried out a project to build a regression model that predicts the price of used cars.
+In order to acquire used car data, I collected data from a used car trading platform called "Bobae Dream".
+This project allowed me to experience data crawling firsthand and understand the concepts of various regression models (linear regression, Ridge, Lasso, ElasticNet regression, DT, RF, etc.).

+[Paper link] / [Code link]

 ###  2. Dacon Wallpaper Defect Type Classification AI Competition
 This was a competition to classify 19 types of defects in walls or construction work, such as wallpapering.
 I thought that the key to this task was to solve the severe imbalance of the given data.
 Although there were many parts I regret as this was my first AI project, I was able to learn about the concepts of data augmentation, transfer learning, and study various image classification models such as ResNet, DenseNet, and VGG.